fzyzcjy/flutter_rust_bridge/website/docs/guides/miscellaneous/safety.md

 If I observe any problems, I will surely fix it in this library, but again I have not seen any safety-related issues.

-## Unsafe implementation: Limited & encapsulated
+## Unsafe implementation: Carefully limited & encapsulated

 The vast majority of the code are written in safe Rust and (safe) Dart.
 The `unsafe` code mainly happens when we need to leak a Rust Vec/Arc/Box into a raw pointer,